Michael B. Jordan's The Thomas Crown Affair Has Me Pumped, And Here's What I Know About The Remake

 The plot is expected to be similar to the 1999 film, with Jordan playing a wealthy man who gets his thrills by stealing expensive art.
 It is expected to be set in London (or possibly more broadly across Europe), after being set in New York City in the Brosnan version.
 The original was set in Boston.

 I'm glad that writer Drew Pearce seems to have stuck with art theft.
 It adds such a cool, elegant element to the remake that was a little lost in the original version.
-There is something classy about an art thief that a bank robber just doesn't have.
+There is something classier about an art thief than a bank robber.
+Jordan has also said that he loves the 1999 version, telling the Awards Circuit podcast:

 Michael B. Jordan Is Directing And Drew Pearce Is Writing The Movie